 I’ve never believed in addiction the way most people have been taught about it.
-Not even when I went to an addictions councilor with my addict boyfriend when I was 18.
-I’ve always felt that by labeling addictions, society has really just created an excuse for the users who simply don’t want a “normal ” life.
+Not even when I went to an addictions councillor with my addict boyfriend when I was 18 – I honestly couldn’t believe the B.S. coming out of the guys mouth, I mean, has he ever actually experienced addiction?

-i didn’t understand it back then and I held a lot of anger for a long time.
+I didn’t understand it back then, and I held a lot of anger for a long time.
 I understood it even less after I was able to use her drug of choice for over a year – a month straight at times – and still just up and choose one random day to walk away forever!
-I didn’t finally understand until years later when I realized what she had likely already known.
+I didn’t finally understand until years later, when I realized what she had likely already known.

 You have the traditionally acknowledged addictions of Alcohol, street drugs, pharmaceuticals, cigarettes and gambling.
-Then you have the sometimes less recognized addictions like food, sex, gaming, television etc.or even a job – have you ever heard the term workaholic?
+Then you have the sometimes less recognized addictions like food, sex, gaming, television, social media, etc.or even a job – have you ever heard the term workaholic?

-My mother, as I learnt later in life, was unhappy in her “modern” life and so she began using drugs to escape – much in the same way that I use my phone to go online for 5 minutes of not being a mom.
-Once she lost her other daughter after I’d already walked away, what reason did she have left to quit?
+My mother, as I learnt later in life, was unhappy in her “modern” life and so she began using drugs to escape – much in the same way that I use my phone to go online for 5 minutes of not “being a mom”.
+Once she lost her other daughter – after I’d already walked away, what reason did she have left to quit?

 I know first hand that is not always the case.

-After my sister was placed in foster care the courts revoked my mothers rights as a parent and made it impossible for her to ever get them back.
-My sister didn’t understand why our mother couldn’t just follow the rules and “enjoy” the supervised 30 minute visits “to fix everything” – now at 20, I still don’t think she understands.
+After my sister was placed in foster care, the courts revoked my mothers rights as a parent and made it impossible for her to ever get them back.
+My sister didn’t understand why our mother couldn’t “just follow the rules” and “enjoy” the supervised 30 minute visits “to fix everything” – now at 20, I still don’t think she understands.

 Life is hard.

-Instead of blaming, shaming, and taking from these people whom already feel like they’ve nearly lost everything, we should be helping them.
-There are people who fall apart on drugs or alcohol and there are others who function just fine under what society demands acceptable.
+Instead of blaming, shaming, and taking from these people whom already feel like they’ve nearly lost everything, we should be helping them!
+There are people who fall apart on drugs or alcohol and there are others who function just fine under what society deems acceptable.